TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 31/Proverbs 31.18.md

 ---

-She perceiveth that her merchandise is profitable: Her lamp goeth not out by night.
+She perceives that her merchandise is profitable.
+Her lamp doesn't go out by night.